farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 	- Username: **Holly** <br/>

 		‎**IMPORTANT:** To the right of the **Username** field is the domain field.
 It should be prefilled with the **xxxxxZZZZZZ.onmicrosoft.com** cloud domain (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).
 However, if your lab hosting provider set the custom **xxxUPNxxx.xxxCustomDomainxxx.xxx** domain as Adatum's default domain and you did not change the default domain to the **xxxxxZZZZZZ.onmicrosoft.com** domain earlier in this task, then the custom domain will appear here instead.
 If that happens, select the drop-down arrow in this domain field and select **xxxxxZZZZZZ.onmicrosoft.com**.
-You should also perform steps 2-3 to change **xxxxxZZZZZZ.onmicrosoft.com** to the default domain as this is needed in the next task. <br/>
+You should also perform steps 2-3 in this task to change **xxxxxZZZZZZ.onmicrosoft.com** to the default domain as this is needed in the next task. <br/>

 		After configuring this field, Holly’s username should appear as:<br/>

 		**Holly@xxxxxZZZZZZ.onmicrosoft.com**

-	- Clear (uncheck) the **Automatically create a password** checkbox which will enable a new box for entering an administrator defined password.
+	- Clear (uncheck) the **Automatically create a password** check box, which will display a new field for entering an administrator defined password.

-	- In the new Password box that appears, enter: **Pa55w.rd** (Hint: Select the eye icon at the right side of the field to verify the password that you entered)
+	- In the new **Password** field that appears, enter: **Pa55w.rd** (**Hint**: Select the eye icon at the right side of the field to verify the password that you entered)

 	- Clear (uncheck) the **Require this user to change their password when they first sign in** check box